How to use authentication?

 The Open Data provided by the Open Data Hub can be freely accessed, authentication is meant only for internal use.

 In this section we show how to use authentication within the Open Data Hub, provided that you own an username and a password to access the closed data in the datasets.

 To obtain the credentials, please send an email to .
 This action will open a support ticket that will be taken in charge by the Customer Support Team.

-OAuth2 authentication can be used in all the Datasets in the Mobility Domain that are marked with the badge, so pick one dataset and go to its swagger interface, whose URL is provided together with the information of the dataset.
+OAuth2 authentication can be used in all the Datasets that are marked with the badge, so pick one dataset and go to its swagger interface, whose URL is provided together with the information of the dataset.

 If you use a browser

 Make sure you have obtained a valid username and password, then open the /rest/refresh-token method and write you username and password in the two user and pw fields, respectively, as shown in Figure 31.